TERMS OF BUSINESS – 1 February 2022

 2. Client identification

-3.6.
-When we use external or cloud based systems, we will ensure confidentiality of your information is maintained.
-This includes using cloud based accounting software and a cloud based server.
-These servers are located in the United States of America.
+If we use external or cloud based systems, we will ensure confidentiality of your information is maintained.

 ‘client personal data’ means any personal data provided to us by you, or on your behalf, for the purpose of providing our services to you, pursuant to our engagement letter with you;